orchidsoftware/orchid.software/source/en/docs/field.md

      ->title('Choose your idea');
 ```

-To set the amount of items that will be listed as a result of a search you can chain the method chunk, passing the number of search results as param:
+To set the number of items that will be listed as a result of a search, you can chain the method chunk, passing the number of search results as a param:

 ```php
 Relation::make('users.')